Fed may hint at ending stimulus, but no big moves expected - RFI

 The growing consensus is that the much-anticipated first step will not be announced until November and ultimately begin in December.

-The policy-setting Federal Open Market Committee (FOMC) will announce its decision at 1800 GMT, after which Powell will hold a press conference where he certainly will be asked to elaborate on the bank's tapering schedule.
+The policy-setting Federal Open Market Committee (FOMC) opened its second day of deliberations on Wednesday morning, and will announce its decision at 1800 GMT, after which Powell will hold a press conference where he certainly will be asked to elaborate on the bank's tapering schedule.

 Ian Shepherdson, chief economist at Pantheon Macroeconomics, said "it seems reasonable to expect Chair Powell to drop some pretty unsubtle hints that a decision in November is a good bet."

-The continued spread of the Delta variant of Covid-19, which has slowed the progress in restoring jobs lost during the pandemic, and the possible impasse in Congress over raising the federal borrowing limit and funding the government add elements of uncertainty to the outlook for the world's largest economy.
+The continued spread of the Delta variant of Covid-19, which has slowed the progress in restoring jobs lost during the pandemic, and the impasse in the US Senate over raising the federal borrowing limit and funding the government add elements of uncertainty to the outlook for the world's largest economy.

+The Fed's "beige book" report on economic conditions released in advance of the policy meeting noted that the US recovery was continuing but had "downshifted" amid continued infections and a shortage of workers.

 - Start to taper -